sculab/EasyMiner/README.md

 GeneMiner2 is based on our previously developed GeneMiner and Easy353 software and integrates excellent tools such as Blast, Minimap2, Fasttree, Muscle5, Mafft, Astral, PDD, PGA, NOVOPlasty, and OrthoFinder.
 Please cite the literature prompted by the software when using the corresponding functionalities.

 The work on GeneMiner2 has not yet been published.
 Currently, please cite our paper on GeneMiner:

-- Pulin Xie, Yongling Guo, Yue Teng, Wenbin Zhou, Yan Yu.
-2024.
-GeneMiner: a tool for extracting phylogenetic markers from next-generation sequencing data.
-Molecular Ecology Resources.
-[DOI: 10.1111/1755-0998.13924] (https://onlinelibrary.wiley.com/doi/10.1111/1755-0998.13924)
+- Xie PL, Guo YL, Teng Y, Zhou WB, Yu Y. 2024.
+GeneMiner: A tool for extracting phylogenetic markers from next-generation sequencing data.
+Molecular Ecology Resources: e13924. [doi:10.1111/1755-0998.13924](https://www.researchgate.net/publication/377298770_GeneMiner_A_tool_for_extracting_phylogenetic_markers_from_next-generation_sequencing_data)

 If mining angiosperm 353 genes, please cite our paper on Easy353:
-- Zhang Z, Xie P, Guo Y, Zhou W, Liu E, Yu Y. 2022.
+- Zhang Z, Xie PL, Guo YL, Zhou WB, Liu EY, Yu Y. 2022.
 Easy353: A tool to get Angiosperms353 genes for phylogenomic research.
-Molecular Biology and Evolution 39(12): msac261.
+Molecular Biology and Evolution 39(12):[msac261](https://academic.oup.com/mbe/article/39/12/msac261/6862883).

 # Install